kbmackenzie/mewlix/README.md

 Lambdas are also very lightweight in Meowscript: They're stored the exact same way normal functions are.
 Don't be afraid of using many lambdas!
 They're fun!

-Additionally, lists are value types in Meowscript, so performing operations on them is always safe: There's no need to worry about references and potentially modifying another list by accident.
+Additionally, stacks are value types in Meowscript, so performing operations on them is always safe: There's no need to worry about references and potentially modifying another stack by accident.

 The standard library *(currently in progress)* defined a variety of higher order functions, including (but not limited to): *map, fold, filter, take, drop, take_while, drop_while*, among others.